No Longer Showing.

 For this launch event, Ugly Duckling Presse and curator Anya Liftig have invited short provocations by Emergency INDEX contributors around the question of "performance futures," considering both how performance materializes alternative futures and also how performance makers in New York sustain a possible future for their work.
-With future-oriented provocations by Esther Neff, Mariana Valencia, Geraldo Mercado, Beatriz Albequerque, Dominique Duroseau, Lital Dotan, and Yelena Gluzman.
-We'll also raise a glass to all the artists and offer freshly printed copies of INDEX Vol. 6, as well as back issues, at a wildly discounted price.
+With future-oriented provocations by Esther Neff, Mariana Valencia, Geraldo Mercado, Beatriz Albuquerque, Dominique Duroseau, Lital Dotan, and Yelena Gluzman.
+Freshly printed copies of Emergency INDEX Vol. 6, as well as back issues, will be available at a wildly discounted price.

 Edited by Yelena Gluzman, Katie Gaydos, Sophia Cleary, and Emma Clayton, Vol. 6 includes 279 performance documents from around the globe and features a preface by Claudia La Rocco.

 Literature programs at The Kitchen are always free thanks to the support of our members.
 To learn more about the benefits of becoming a member, please click here.